 While psychological dysfunction acts as the driving force behind body dysmorphia, the emotional distress that comes with this condition can give rise to actual physical symptoms.
 This is especially the case for someone who views his or her weight as the problem, in which case BDD takes on the characteristics of an eating disorder.

 Body dysmorphia symptoms can become the source of considerable turmoil, leaving a person open to certain risk factors, such as suicidal tendencies and inclinations towards violence.
 For example, an estimated 80 percent of BDD suffers report harboring suicidal thoughts with as many as 25 percent actually attempting to kill themselves.

 Likewise, symptoms involving intense anger and even rage can drive a person to become violent out of frustration.
 As many as 33 percent of those affected by body dysmorphia report having attacked another person or destroyed property out of anger and frustration.
 The most often reported reasons for these outbursts include –

 Treatment options for body dysmorphia symptoms mainly involve medication and/or psychotherapy.
 People experiencing severe emotional distress may be placed on antidepressant medications during the first few months of treatment.

 In cases where bodily defects are more so imagined than real, an antipsychotic medication, such as risperidone may be administered in low doses alongside an antidepressant.
 Cognitive-behavioral therapy treatment also works well in helping a person redirect his or her thinking patterns away body image and towards more constructive, relative areas in daily life.
 We can help you find the best treatment for your needs.
-Call today.
+Call 888-647-0051 (Who Answers?) today.